ratneshdagli/sortmate-ai-privacy/index.md

 **Network Usage (If Any):**

-App updates from Google Play (optional)
+App updates from Google Play
 Support links (if you tap "Contact Support")

 **No Tracking:**